aritraroy/UltimateAndroidReference/README.md

 * [Infer](https://github.com/facebook/infer) - A static analyzer for Java, C, C++, and Objective-C
 * [JRebel for Android](https://zeroturnaround.com/software/jrebel-for-android) - Instantly update code and resources JRebel for Android is an IDE plug-in that accelerates the development of Android applications
+* [JSONBlob](https://jsonblob.com/) - JSON Blob is a web-based tool to create, edit, view, format, and share JSON
+* [JSONSchema2POJO](http://www.jsonschema2pojo.org/) - Easy and quick way to convert your JSON to Java objects
+* [KeyPromoter](https://plugins.jetbrains.com/plugin/4455-key-promoter) - Shows to user how easy he can make same action using only keyboard(menus and toolbar button mouse clicks initiates shortcut display)
+* [Methods Count](http://www.methodscount.com/) - Your solution for a perfectly fit APK
 * [NimbleDroid](https://nimbledroid.com/) - Auto-test Your Android Apps for Critical Issues.
 No Coding Required
 * [Scalpel](https://github.com/JakeWharton/scalpel) - A surgical debugging tool to uncover the layers under your app
 * [Slides Code Highlighter](https://romannurik.github.io/SlidesCodeHighlighter/) - A nifty tool to turn your boring pieces of code into beautifully highlighted code snippets